 Questions About Your SCE NEM Bill Answered

-Who is SCE?
-Southern California Edison (SCE) is the largest subsidiary of Edison International and also one of the largest electric utilities in the nation.
-SCE has been delivering power to Central, Coastal, and most of Southern California for over 125 years; and to date, they provide electricity services to more than 15 million people across a service territory of roughly 50,000 square miles.1
+Southern California Edison is the largest subsidiary of Edison International and also one of the largest electric companies in the nation.
+SCE has been delivering power to Central, Coastal, and most of Southern California for more than 125 years; and to date, they provide safe, reliable electricity to more than 15 million people.1

 How to Read Your SCE Net Energy Meter Bill

 We have created a quick and easy way to read your SCE Net Energy Metering Bill.
 See our PDF for more details!

 1. How Do I Read My SCE Bill If I Have a Home Solar System?